Geffreyvanderbos/geffre/src/note/now-playing-on-android-tablet.md

 ```

 ## Node.js Server to Display MQTT info
-A Node.js project pulls this data and displays it on a webpage (served from /public/index.html in the same directory).
+A Node.js project pulls the MQTT info and displays it on a webpage (served from /public/index.html in the same directory).

 ```javascript
 const express = require('express');